TheShivansh8/TheShivansh8/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=your-username&color=brightgreen&style=flat-square)

 ## About Me
-Hi, I’m **Shivanshu.
-Bajpai**, a passionate programmer, AI enthusiast, and a relentless learner dedicated to creating unique and impactful projects.
+Hi, I’m **Shivansh**, a passionate programmer, AI enthusiast, and a relentless learner dedicated to creating unique and impactful projects.
 My ultimate goal is to push boundaries and explore the intersection of technology and human emotion through AI innovation.

 ---